SageSure Secures New $375 Million Senior Credit Facility

-JERSEY CITY, N.J., Feb.
-9, 2022 /PRNewswire-PRWeb/ -- SageSure, a leading managing general underwriter and insurance technology innovator, has secured a $375 million senior credit facility from funds managed by the U.S. Direct Lending and Alternative Credit strategies of Ares Management Corporation ARES ", Ares", ))).
+SageSure, a leading managing general underwriter and insurance technology innovator, has secured a $375 million senior credit facility from funds managed by the U.S. Direct Lending and Alternative Credit strategies of Ares Management Corporation ARES "Ares"))).
 Proceeds of the transaction will be used to refinance SageSure's existing bank facility and to support strategic growth initiatives.

 "SageSure continues to see tremendous opportunity to grow profitably in our core catastrophe-prone insurance markets," said SageSure CEO, Terry McLean.
 "While maintaining our strong, 13-year partnership with minority investor IAT, we are excited to add Ares, a global leader in alternative investment management, as a strategic capital provider.
 We believe that Ares is well positioned to support SageSure's growth given its leadership position and deep understanding of the insurance market."